• Skip to primary navigation

 US Customary - Metric

-Coconut Cake [3 Layers]
+Coconut Cake Layers

-• 3 cups cake flour measure AFTER sifting
+• 3 cups cake flour measure after sifting

 • 1 tablespoon baking powder